Announcing CancerLife's Quality of Life Clinical Trial with the John Wayne Cancer Institute

 Additionally, the trial will provide deep insights into how social support, Patient Reported Outcome (PRO) symptom data collection and other factors can impact patient outcomes.

 The study piggybacks on mounting research evidence (including prior research at Sloan Kettering) which indicates that patients' Quality of Life may improve (by up to 18%) when patients share their moods (and get social support from family, friends and fellow patients)... and, most important, share their symptom data with care teams.
-(Starting in 2018, doctors will now be very receptive to reviewing PRO data, thanks to new requirements: CPT code 99901)

 The Quality of Life Clinical Trial: Defined